MLOps-essi-upc/MLOps_WhereIsWally/Model_card.md

 # Training Details
-The dataset used for the model training is available [here](https://universe.roboflow.com/wally/wally-v3 that contains in total 3514 images).
+The dataset used for the model training is available [here](https://universe.roboflow.com/wally/wally-v3) that contains in total 3514 images.
 ## Training Data

 <!-- This should link to a Data Card, perhaps with a short stub of information on what the training data is all about as well as documentation related to data pre-processing or additional filtering. -->